-With the cost of acquisition so high, you must make room in your marketing budget for user retention to ensure a healthy ROI.
+With the cost of acquisition so high, you must make room in your marketing budget for mobile app user retention to ensure a healthy ROI.

 According to Bain & Co, a 5% increase in customer retention can increase your profitability by 75%.

-In this article, we’ll look at eight mobile app retention strategies you can start using today.
+In this article, we’ll look at eight user retention strategies you can start using today.
 But before we get to that, let’s talk about mobile app engagement.